mspacecreative/SEMA/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.6: Improved email reporting, performance improvements; plus various other small tweaks and enhancements.
+* 1.16.16: Added the ability to launch a blank WordPress clone.
+Add --collate= parameter to WP-CLI (Premium) to allow substitution of locally unknown collations when restoring.
 A recommended update for all.